endurantgames/cosmiclegends/src/glossary.md

 :   A move taken by a hero designed to move a Crisis closer to resolution.

 Advancement
-:   The choice made by a player at the end of a Story Arc to increase their hero's Health or Might, or add a new Skill or Power Word.
-Adding a Skill or Power Word can only be chosen once per Volume.
+:   The choice made by a player at the end of a Storyline that reflects the hero's growth.

 Adventure
 :   A facet of a hero.
 Describes how much the hero likes to solve problems by coming up with a new approach to fit the situation. (*Adaptability* in Harmony Drive.)

+Annual
+:   A session (or sessions) at the end of a Volume that tie the Storylines together.

 Bystander Pool
 :   An abstract measure of how many innocent bystanders are endangered by a Crisis.